Sleep tips for kids

 Before we get to the best ways to help children sleep, we also wanted to share with you an exciting competition for our members that we ran with Warren Evans!
 All they had to do was design a stylish bedroom for the chance to win bunk beds and two luxury mattresses.
 9-year-old Lauren from our Nine Elms centre impressed the judges at Warren Evans with her education-themed bedroom, complete with alphabet ladder – well done Lauren!

-Dave Gibson, Marketing Director and Sleep Expert at Warren Evans said “We thought all the entries were marvellous and loved the imagination and effort that went in to all of them.
+Dave Gibson, Sleep Expert at Warren Evans, said “We thought all the entries were marvellous and loved the imagination and effort that went in to all of them.
 But there was one that stood out as the winning entry because, we felt, the artist really understood the brief.

 There was no technology at all in the bedroom designed by Lauren, which is perfect for adults and children alike.
 We also thought the maths timestable was ingenious and we loved the alphabet ladder too.
 All in all it was a fantastic combination of really great ideas to embrace and encourage learning and fantastic interior design!
 Well done to the winner and to all participants!”